Any snowboarding gear is incomplete without proper snowboarding boots.

 Who should get these

 It’s a question we’ve all asked ourselves at some point when we have needed boots.
 Buying snowboard boots for the first time or as replacements for ones we love but are on their last legs can be daunting.
 From ThirtyTwo to DC, everyone brings something to the party with their boots.
 We decided to write this snowboard boot buyers review originally to help me to get some new boots, but now to help you through buying the right snowboard boots for your needs.
-Keep in mind that this is not supposed to be foolproof, but should help to guide you through the myriad of different fittings, lacing and liners.
+Keep in mind that this is not supposed to be foolproof, but should help to guide you through the myriad of different fittings, lacing, and liners.

 How we selected for testing

 We began making a list of all of the top rated snowboard boots that we knew about already or found for sale instore or online.
 We then checked through (literally) thousands of online reviews by people that had purchased snowboard boots, relevant study papers and company brochures and information pack to make your eyes water!
-In order to be able to bring you the most helpful, insightful guide on the best snowboard boots to buy for all mountain and park activities.
-We listed 21 pair of boots this year alone.
+In order to be able to bring you the most helpful, insightful guide on the best snowboard boots to buy for all-mountain and park activities.
+We listed 21 pairs of boots this year alone.

 Pretty much every boot manufacturer has its own lacing system.
 Find one that you like and that hugs your foot in the right way.

-If you’re mostly in the park, then look for a boot with EVA padding or air bags, which help cushion those big park impacts.
+If you’re mostly in the park, then look for a boot with EVA padding or airbags, which help cushion those big park impacts.
 If you’re going to be more of a all mountain riders then check out boots with more aggressive soles.

 Stiff or flexible?
 It’s all a matter of your own personal preference.
 Flex will be listed in the specifications of every boot.
-If you’re a newbie then get a softer boot with more flex, which you will break in whole lot quicker.
+If you’re a newbie then get a softer boot with more flex, which you will break in a whole lot quicker.
 The stiffer the flex the longer it takes to break them in.

 Know Your Feet:

 Really get in tune with your feet.
 Do you have fat or skinny feet?
-Are you flat footed?
+Are you flat-footed?
 What about high arches?
 Tiny feet or elephant boot?
 It really does make a difference.

 Know Your Size:

 Most of us wear sneakers that are about 1/2 size too big.
 Be careful, your snowboard boots need to be snug, so think about moving down a size when selecting a new pair.
-Try it out for yourself…put on your favorite pair of shoes and stroll around, if tyour toes are not touching the end of the shoe, then your shoe size is probably bigger than needs be.
-While you there check that both feet feel similar, usually one of our feet is bigger than the other even if by just a little.
+Try it out for yourself…put on your favorite pair of shoes and stroll around, if your toes are not touching the end of the shoe, then your shoe size is probably bigger than needs be.
+While your there check that both feet feel similar, usually one of our feet is bigger than the other even if by just a little.
 Make sure you choose the size for the slightly bigger foot.